Preliminary: Arithmetic Coding

 Arithmetic coding (a.k.a. range coding) is probably the best introduction to information theory out there.
-Understanding it requires one to familiarize themselves with all the basics and its proximity to the source coding theorem makes it a useful building block for understanding information and further concepts.
+Understanding it requires a familiarization with all the basics and its proximity to the source coding theorem makes it a useful building block for understanding information and further concepts.

 Symbol-by-symbol Coding